-Local woman accuses Las Vegas cop of sexual assault
+Local woman accuses Las Vegas cop of rape

 SAN DIEGO -- A San Diego woman said she was sexually assaulted by her best friend's husband, a Las Vegas police officer, during a recent trip to visit the couple and their baby.

-Vivian Solomon told FOX 5 that in the early morning hours of June 9, after having drinks with the couple, she fell into a deep sleep while listening to music with her headphones in.
+Vivian Solomon told FOX 5 that in the early morning hours of June 9, after having drinks with the couple, she fell into a deep sleep while listening to music with her headphones on.

 “I woke up around 3:30, 4 in the morning and he was on top of me.
 He was raping me,” Solomon said.
 “And I started realizing what was happening and I started to scream, ‘Get off of me!
 Get out of here!
 Get out of here!'
 And I pushed him."